Adity-star/Complete-DataScience-Guide/CheatSheets/README.md

 | **Memory Usage**       | Low memory consumption                | High memory consumption                   |
 | **Overfitting Risk**   | Lower risk of overfitting             | Higher risk of overfitting               |

-## Summary

-- **Parametric models** are characterized by a fixed number of parameters and are often simpler and faster to train, but they make strong assumptions about the data, which can limit their flexibility.
-- **Nonparametric models** have the ability to adapt to the data and grow in complexity as more data is provided.
-They tend to be more flexible and can model complex relationships but are often slower and require more resources.

-Choosing between parametric and nonparametric models depends on the size and complexity of your data and the assumptions you're willing to make about the underlying distribution.

 [Back to Machine Learning Advanced Concepts](#machine-learning-advanced-concepts)